 To solve this:

-- Install NVIDIA driver version 32.0.15.5639, which has been tested and is known to work reliably in many cases.
-However, results can vary depending on the specific hardware configuration of your system, or
+Install NVIDIA driver version 32.0.15.5639, which has been tested and is known to work reliably in many cases.
+However, results can vary depending on the specific hardware configuration of your system.
+You can download the graphics driver here

 Restart the Wave client